darkato42/darkato42.github.io/_posts/2022-01-08-gitconfig.md

 excerpt_separator: <!--more-->
 ---

 my .gitconfig settings for subcommand aliases, git lfs, line ending and ignoring files.
+To keep it short, use cases aren't included in this post.

 <!--more-->